The Sustainable Seafood You Should Be Ordering

 Save the world one shrimp at a time.

 Eating sustainable seafood doesn’t have to be complicated.
-In fact, according to Peter Adame -- the outreach coordinator for Monterey Bay Aquarium’s Seafood Watch program, which provides an comprehensive guide of best choice seafood options -- the simplest way to get involved is to ask where your seafood is coming from.
+In fact, according to Peter Adame—the former outreach coordinator for Monterey Bay Aquarium’s Seafood Watch program, which provides an comprehensive guide of best choice seafood options—the simplest way to get involved is to ask where your seafood is coming from.
 “When consumers care, that’s when businesses commit to sustainable seafood and commit to responsible sourcing policies," explained Adame.
 "And that’s actually where we find where we can drive change"

 “Our standard is very rigorous and it’s science-based.
 We really do have a set standard for how our scientists score different criteria based on the data and we get all of that information peer-reviewed by industry,” Adame said.
 Additionally, the information is very transparent: you can access it either at Seafood Watch’s website or through their app, which helps consumers discover what seafood is safe to eat and what should be avoided.